hexadecimalrs/PoGo-Convenience/README.md

 Updated CPs for stat rework.
 Some trash strings might be broken, idk.
 Let me know.

 ## UPDATE Oct 21, 2018
 Use https://www.hundoiv.com/ for currently relevant search strings.
 You can use http://ark42.com/pogo/search.php as well to generate a variety of different search strings.
 They both do a better job than this repository since you can copy easily and they have a bit more accurate strings (e.g. including hp).
+Neither of the websites are mine FYI.

 If you want to contact me for whatever reason:
 Discord: Hexadecimal#3737